miriamposner/tableau_maps_1/make-a-map-with-tableau.md

 Today, we'll build an interactive, data-rich map with Tableau.
 As is the case with its data visualization capabilities, Tableau is a powerful tool, but its interface can be a bit confusing.
 In particular, it's important to place measures and dimensions on the canvas in a particular order -- trust me, I discovered this the hard way after clicking around fruitlessly for hours.

 We'll be building a map that shows the home counties of people accused of witchcraft in Scotland in the late sixteenth through mid-eighteenth centuries.
-You can download the CSV here.
+The source of the data is the wonderful [Survey of Scottish Witchcraft Database](http://witches.shca.ed.ac.uk/) from the University of Edinburgh.
+Please download the CSV [here](https://www.dropbox.com/s/p3xpsd7ubpmg6m5/accused_witches.csv?dl=1).

 ## Open Tableau and connect to your data

 As you did before, you'll click on **Connect to text file** (*not* **Connect to Excel file**), because Tableau considers CSVs text files.
 Select the dataset you downloaded earlier.

-Once your data has loaded in, click on the orange **Sheet 1 **button at the bottom of the Tableau window.
+Once your data has loaded in, click on the orange **Sheet 1** button at the bottom of the Tableau window.

 ![][1]